 7. It's usually very healthy

-, a regular ol' PB&J offers 27% of your daily fat and 22% of your calories.
-Livestrong has no comment on this deep-fried PB&J bun monstrosity
+According to Livestrong, a regular ol' PB&J offers 27% of your daily fat and 22% of your calories.
+Livestrong has no comment on this deep-fried PB&J bun monstrosity from Philly's PYT.

 8. IT'S PEANUT BUTTER JELLY TIME

 Know Your Meme has a very thorough synopsis of the evolution of PBJT, a beloved/ despised flash animation (created in 2002 by RalphWiggum and Comrade Flynn) that was paired with an accompanying song from the the Buckwheat Boyz.
 How sad that absolutely no one involved with this project wanted to use their real name.